-The Nature Conservancy is working with the Grenada Fund for Conservation Inc. and the Grenada Red Cross Society to look closely at climate adaptation strategies for Grenville, a fishing community on the northeast side of Grenada.
+The Nature Conservancy is working with the Grenada Fund for Conservation Inc., the Grenada Red Cross Society, and community members to look closely at climate adaptation strategies for Grenville, a fishing community on the northeast side of Grenada.

 Grenville is vulnerable to even the smallest of storm surges, and is witnessing erosion and loss of natural habitat every day.
-In the past, large stands of mangroves and healthy corals slowed waves before hitting Grenville’s beaches, providing a natural barrier for the community important marine habitat.
+In the past, healthy corals, and mangroves slowed waves before hitting Grenville’s beaches, providing a natural barrier for the community and important coastal resources.

-One of the near term solutions identified is a mangrove restoration effort at Telescope Beach.
+Two of the near term solutions identified are an experimental mangrove restoration effort at Telescope Beach, and installation of eco-engineered structures to enhance the reef height and wave protection functions.
 Historical data show that mangroves once thrived here and helped protect the local beach.

-“Restoring mangroves in Grenville will help mitigate challenges like storm surge and sea level rise, reduce erosion, restore habitat for fish and improve water quality,” says Ruth Blyther, Eastern Caribbean program director with The Nature Conservancy.
+“Restoring mangroves and enhancing the reef in Grenville will help mitigate challenges like storm surge and sea level rise, reduce erosion, restore habitat for fish and improve water quality,” says Ruth Blyther, Eastern Caribbean program director with The Nature Conservancy.

-“In the short term it also helps the community by employing people to plant the mangroves, monitor the plantings and collect data about water quality.
+“In the short term it also helps the community by employing people to build and install the reef structures, and to plant the mangroves, monitor the plantings and collect data about water quality.
 It’s a win for nature and the community.”

 Ann Harvey watched as mangroves protected her school house from Hurricane Ivan.
 She is now a participant in the Conservancy’s program, At the Water's Edge.